Skip to main content

 Step 3: Send batches with NDJSON

 For production use, send multiple events per request using newline-delimited JSON (NDJSON).
 Each line is a complete JSON object.
 This reduces request overhead and is the recommended approach for any significant traffic volume.
-Set Content-Type: application/x-ndjson:
+Use Content-Type: application/x-ndjson:

 curl -X POST "https://webhooks.scrunchai.com/v1/sites/{site_id}/platforms/custom/web-traffic" \